top of page

 When your puppy is age 19 weeks or older and has been playing our mouthing game for at least a couple of weeks, make the game more difficult.

-Teeth on skin = play/attention ends
+Teeth on skin = people leave

 No teeth on skin = play/attention continues